-Gun Violence as a Public Health Issue community forum
+Gun Violence as a Public Health Issue Forum III:

 From shootings by and against police to mass shootings, gun violence is emblematic of social inequities, an end result of inequality and a story too often about race and hate.
 As healers, we see the trauma that gun violence inflicts.
 As a world class academic medical center where healing, teaching, discovery and diversity come together, we can and must take action.

 On July 15, 2016, OHSU President Joe Robertson called for a series of institutional conversations "to help us ensure that our community can bring together diverse perspectives to address violence as a public health issue – and that OHSU can act as a convener to bring together others in the communities we serve."

 The Gun Violence as a Public Health Issue Advisory Committee was convened by the OHSU Center for Diversity and Inclusion to plan a series of public forums.

 Committee membership: Subject matter experts who are students, faculty, and staff from the OHSU-PSU School of Public Health and a broad array of community stakeholders.